mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 - The RL cycle (see Section 2): environment, agent, action (according to our policy), reward, observation, state update.
 - Q-Table: `states x actions`. **Limitations**:
-  - As we increase the size of the discrete world, thenumber of states explodes.
+  - As we increase the size of the discrete world, the number of states explodes.
   - Some games, such as the Packman, might not have well-defined states.
-  - Even if we manage to define all states, the agent must visit dduring training all those states...
+  - Even if we manage to define all states, the agent must visit during training all those states...
 - The Bellman Equation.
 - Deterministic vs. stochastic policies.